-Now that the top is covered in gel stain, wipe some of the excess gel stain OFF your brush with paper towels and apply long even strokes in the same direction.
-You cannot screw this part up!
-(Again, you are wiping some of the gel stain off your brush, not the surface of the table.)
+Now that the top is covered in gel stain, wipe some of the excess stain OFF your brush with paper towels and apply long even strokes in the same direction.
+You cannot screw up this “gel stain over stain” technique!
+(Again, you are wiping some of the gel stain off your brush with a paper towel, not wiping the surface of the table.)

 How Long Does it Take Gel Stain to Dry?

 Give your gel stain 24-72 hours to dry depending on how humid it is.
 The rule of thumb is that it needs to not feel tacky, but I would not touch it until after 48 hours.

 Here is how one thick coat of gel stain looks.
 If I would have wiped more off my brush, you would be able to see the “grain” a little more.
 It’s all personal preference and the gel stain gives you plenty of time to get the finish just how you want it!

 You can also do a second coat of gel stain after the first has dried for a darker look.

 Painting A Door to Look Like Wood